lyu-ai/agentok/README.md

 ![studio-2](./website/static/img/screenshot-studio-2.png)

-Due to the limitations of GPT-4 and AutoGen, this simple workflow may not work as expected, but it's a good starting point to understand the basic concepts of Agentic App and Agentok Studio.
+Due to the limitations of GPT-4 and AG2, this simple workflow may not work as expected, but it's a good starting point to understand the basic concepts of Agentic App and Agentok Studio.

 For a more in-depth look at the project, please refer to [Getting Started](https://agentok.ai/getting-started).